1. The ‘Ordinary’ Legislative Procedure

 4. Excursus: The (Ordinary) Treaty-Making Procedure

-British constitutionalism defines (primary) legislation as an act adopted by the Queen-in-Parliament.
-Behind this “compound” legislator stands a legislative procedure.
-This legal procedure links the House of Commons, the House of Lords and the monarchy.
-European constitutionalism also adopts a procedural definition of legislative power.
-However, unlike British constitutional law, the Treaties distinguish two types of legislative procedures: an ordinary legislative procedure and special legislative procedures.
-Article 289 TFEU states:
+Each society needs common rules and mechanisms for their production.
+Legislation here refers to the making of laws (legis).
+But what is legislation?
+American constitutionalism defines legislation as an act adopted by ‘Congress’.
+Behind this bicameral legislator stands a legislative procedure.
+This legal procedure links the House of Representatives and the Senate.
+German constitutionalism also adopts such a procedural definition of legislative power.
+However, unlike many national legal orders, the EU Treaties expressly distinguish two types of legislative procedures: an ordinary legislative procedure and special legislative procedures.
+Article 289 TFEU here states:

 European ‘legislation’ is thus—formally—defined as an act adopted by the bicameral Union legislator: the Parliament and the Council.
 According to the ordinary legislative procedure, the Parliament and the Council act as co-legislators with symmetric procedural rights.
 European legislation is here seen as the product of a ‘joint adoption’ by both institutions.